 Subtitled “An Anglican speaks to Roman Catholics,” the essay first published in 1990 as “Christian Reunion” is one of the hardest C.S.
 Lewis short pieces to get your hands on.
 Editor Walter Hooper notes that this is one of the only full pieces we have that addresses the divide between the Roman Catholic church and Protestants.
 Found on a few scraps of paper and dating from the mid-1940s, Lewis briefly cuts to the heart of this disturbing rift of faith to offer a glimmer of practical hope.

 In his own life, some of C.S.
 Lewis’ closest friends were Roman Catholic, including J.R.R.
 Tolkien–no doubt overcoming a good deal of the childhood in Belfast to form such friendships.
-In the cultic ideas of his anglo education, Lewis had been taught never to trust an Ulsterman or a philologist.
+In the cultic ideas of his anglo education, Lewis had been taught never to trust a Papist or a philologist.
 Tolkien was both.
-And as Lewis matured in his faith, he came to appreciate the more sacramental aspects, particularly the experience the eucharist and the practice of confession.
+And as Lewis matured in his faith, he came to appreciate the more sacramental aspects, particularly the experience the Eucharist and the practice of confession.